elk-zone/elk/README.md

 pnpm run dev
 ```

+Check out the [Elk Contributing Guide](./CONTRIBUTING) for a detailed guide on how to set up the project locally.

 We recommend installing [ni](https://github.com/antfu/ni#ni), that will use the right package manager in each of your projects.
 If `ni` is installed, you can instead run:

 ```